CodeStruck11/hello-world/README.md

 # hello-world
-My first
-A love for code
+A love for algorithmic coding